slavkoss/fwphp/readme_thoughts.md

 ## 1\.4 To do
 Everything important is visible in current version 6.0 code.
 Some details are** to do** in version 6.1.
 (They are not needed for learning and own (more) sites developing based on  B12phpfw and many examples in group of modules in learning folder [WEBSERVER_ROOTPATH]\\fwphp\glomodul\\z_examples.)

-1. 2020.09.05 **DONE** On Linux demo sites : some PHP statement works different than on Windows (about dozen incompatibilities), eg links do not work in msg module, but work in mnu and mkd modules)  :   DONE in wsroot_path\zinc\Config_allsites.php :
+1. On Linux demo sites : some PHP statement works different than on Windows (about dozen incompatibilities), eg links do not work in msg module, but work in mnu and mkd modules)  :   **DONE** in wsroot_path\zinc\Config_allsites.php :
    Error on Linux not on Windows : $REQUEST_URI = filter_input(INPUT_SERVER, 'REQUEST_URI', FILTER_SANITIZE_STRING);
    No error on both OS : $REQUEST_URI = filter_var($_SERVER['REQUEST_URI'], FILTER_SANITIZE_URL) ;